jhv112/tabs-to-spaces-go-cli/search-history.md

 Some people see great shame in needing, to look up basic information on how to develop.
-To show that I too put trousers on one leg at a time (German equivalent: "Ich koche auch nur mit Wasser", "I too only boil (things) with water"), my search history during development:
+To show, that I too put trousers on one leg at a time (German equivalent: "Ich koche auch nur mit Wasser", "I too only boil (things) in water"), my search history during development:

 - [Command Line Interface Guidelines](https://clig.dev/)